Editor’s Note: American Express is a partner of Fundera.

 If you’re always on-the-go for your small business, you should be earning rewards that you can redeem on your travel expenses.

 The Business Platinum Card from American Express is one of the best business credit cards on the market.
-With a great signup bonus, you can earn up to 75,000 Membership Rewards points in 3 months, and enjoy a much bigger points rewards rate on your regular spending.
+With a great signup bonus, you can earn up to 75,000 Membership Rewards points in 3 months (if you spend a total of $20,000 in the first 3 months of Card Membership), and enjoy a much bigger points rewards rate on your regular spending.

 When it comes to how to apply for a business credit card, there really are only 2 steps.
 That’s because once you know which business credit card to apply for, actually applying is so simple.